-• Fiscal Issue 1 (F1) establishing guidelines to reduce operational overspending and eliminate the structural deficit

-- Fiscal Issue 2 (F2) adopting a restructuring plan to improve efficiencies and accountability at the District Office and the Colleges and - Fiscal Issue 3 (F3) addressing all audit findings
+- Fiscal Issue 1 (F1) establishing guidelines to reduce operational overspending and eliminate the structural deficit - Fiscal Issue 2 (F2) adopting a restructuring plan to improve efficiencies and accountability at the District Office and the Colleges and - Fiscal Issue 3 (F3) addressing all audit findings [RP4for each college]

-This Follow-Up Report focuses on evidence to meet the above requirements and fiscal deficiencies since the last report.
-Resolving the issues identified in the District Requirements required extensive changes in practices and software programming coupled with subsequent and ongoing training.
-Requirements addressing the Board's responsibilities (IV.C.1) and functionality (IV.C.2, IV.C.4) have been the focus of Board retreats, Board goals, Board Self-evaluation, and training.
-Board assessments and activities over the last year, display significantly positive outcomes to meet and surpass the requirements.
+This Follow-Up Report focuses on evidence directed at meeting the above requirements and fiscal deficiencies.
+Resolving the issues identified in the District Requirements has required extensive changes in practices and software programming coupled with subsequent and ongoing training.
+Requirements addressing the Board 's responsibilities (IV.C.1) and functionality (IV.C.2, IV.C.4) have been the focus of Board retreats and training.
+Board assessments and activities over the last year, display significantly positive outcomes concerning these requirements.

 This 2022 Follow-Up Report provides evidence of growing stability and financial controls over the last year, providing promise of full resolution in time, while honestly assessing the lengthy process required to completely clear and remediate the decades of deeply embedded fiscal difficulties.
-This report describes the status of solutions documented in the 2021 Follow-Up Report [RP2], evaluation of those strategies and discussion of continuing improvement steps to sustain solutions.
+This report describes the status of solutions documented in the 2021 Follow-Up Report [RP2], and evaluation of those strategies and discussion of continuing improvement steps to sustain solutions.
 Stable administrative positions combined with systematic restructuring have provided constancy and methodical problem solving.
-Supportive and thoughtful Board participation indicates stability in the leadership oversight.
+Supportive and thoughtful Board participation indicates stability growth in the leadership oversight.

 The College acknowledges the role of the District Chancellor's Office in preparing this 2022 Follow-Up Report.
-The narrative is the collaborative product of the Chancellor's Expanded Cabinet, with significant district input from the Interim Chancellor, the Interim Deputy Chancellor/Chief Operating Officer, Vice Chancellors, District and College Directors of Financial Aid, and other members of the team responsible for District responsibilities and oversight.
+The narrative is the collaborative product of the Chancellor's Expanded Cabinet, with significant district input from the Interim Chancellor, the Interim Deputy Chancellor/Chief Operating Officer, Vice Chancellors, and other members of the team responsible for District responsibilities and oversight.
 The Expanded Chancellor's Cabinet (Table 1) has been working on these issues and constructed the report based on evidence over the last year of consistent building on the 2021 Follow-Up Report strategies.
-The 2022 Follow-Up Report was introduced to the district-wide community via a "virtual fireside chat" [RP5, RP5a] with 330 unique viewers on August 18, 2022 and additional asynchronous views on the PCCD YouTube channel https://youtu.be/lexAg6UjSak.
-The draft report was sent to participatory governance groups for review and comment [RP6].
-Finally, the 2022 Follow-Up Report was reviewed by the PCCD Board of Trustees at the September 13, 2022 Board meeting [RP7] and approved at the September 27, 2022 Board meeting [RP8].
+The 2022 Follow-Up Report was introduced to the district-wide community via a "virtual fireside chat" [RP 5 ppt] with XXX attendees on August XX, 2022, providing XX minutes for comments and questions and modified following input and updates.
+The draft report was sent to participatory governance groups for review and comment [RP6 Timeline].
+Finally, the 2022 Follow-Up Report was reviewed by the PCCD Board of Trustees at the September 13, 2022 Board meeting [RP7 BOT agenda 9_26] and approved at the September 27, 2022 Board meeting [RP8 BOT FURApprov 0 27 22].